A chronological listing of Travis projects (view in alphabetical order)

 Key: 18-hole courses unless otherwise noted; (r) – Redesign/remodel; FKA – Formerly Known As; NLE – No Longer Exists; LKA – Later Known As; NC - Never constructed; * – Need documentation to confirm)

-1899 — Ekwanok Country Club (assisted John Duncan Dunn) Manchester, VT Donald Ross, Consultation for course improvements – 1948; Robert Trent Jones, Recommendations for remodeling of a few holes-1956; Geoffrey Cornish, Remodeling/renovation of several holes–1958-1980; Bruce Hepner, of Renaissance Golf, Restoration/renovation of bunkers, tees, 11th green-1998-
+1899 — Ekwanok Country Club (assisted John Duncan Dunn) Manchester, VT.
+1948 – Donald Ross, Consultation for course improvements;1956 - Robert Trent Jones, Recommendations for remodeling of a few holes;1958-1980- Geoffrey Cornish, Remodeling/renovation of several holes;1998 - Bruce Hepner, of Renaissance Golf, Restoration/renovation of bunkers, tees, rebuild 11th green, etc.

 1901 — (r) Flushing Country Club (FKA Flushing Golf Club), (with John Duncan Dunn) Flushing, LI, NY Originally designed by Tom Bendelow in 1897.
 (NLE) (Added note: A March 4, 1897 NY Sun article reports that Travis and Bendelow designed the original course.
 No other documentation has been found to verify that report.)